Dirck Wesselse Ten Broeck

 Dirck Wesselse Ten Broeck (December 18, 1638 – November 24, 1717), also known as Dirck Wessels, was a prominent early settler of Albany, New York.
 He is known as "the progenitor of the Albany family of Ten Broecks."

 Early life

 Dirck Ten Broeck was born on December 18, 1638, the second of five children of Wessel Ten Broeck, who worked for the West India Company.

 Career

-In 1663, he is listed as "a free merchant in Albany," and purchased a house and lot on the corner of State and James Streets.
-In 1676 Governor Thomas Dongan appointed him Magistrate Commissary, and later Envoy to Canada.
+In 1663, he was listed as "a free merchant in Albany", and purchased a house and lot on the corner of State and James Streets.
+In 1676, Governor Thomas Dongan appointed him Magistrate Commissary, and later Envoy to Canada.
 In 1686 he was a signatory of the "Charter of Beverwijck."
 After the first election under the charter he was appointed Recorder, in which office he served for ten years.

 In 1684, he was one of the purchasers of the 150,000-acre Saratoga Patent together with Cornelis Van Dyck, Jan Jansen Bleecker, Pieter Schuyler, Johannes Wendel, David Schuyler, and Robert Livingston the Elder.
-He was also one of the purchasers of the disputed Mohawk Patent in 1697, and other property.
+He was one of the purchasers of the disputed Mohawk Patent in 1697, and other properties.